a-skersys/skersys/README.md

 Logos of languages and tools are from https://worldvectorlogo.com/.

-Carousel of logos are made using API from https://flickity.metafizzy.co/.

 Icons of various functions are imported, using API from https://fontawesome.com/.

 Light theme greeting page particles from https://vincentgarreau.com/particles.js/.